smdn/Smdn.Net.SkStackIP/README.md

 # Project status
 The library implementation and API is almost stable.

 Documentation and examples of use are incomplete.
-If you have any questions, please ask through issue.
+If you have any questions, please ask through [Discussions](https://github.com/smdn/Smdn.Net.SkStackIP/discussions) or [Issues](https://github.com/smdn/Smdn.Net.SkStackIP/issues/).

 # For contributers
 Contributions are appreciated!